Silas217209/multiplicationapp/README.md

     2. if you want to add a feature I will accept or not.
 For a bug you don`t need my authorization.
     3. fork the repository
     4. make your changes
-    5. Pull request to beta
+    5. Pull request to master

 ***Note***